NetworkBlockDevice/nbd/doc/proto.md

 ports as well, but it SHOULD use the old style handshake on those.
 The server SHOULD refuse to allow oldstyle negotiations on the newstyle port.
-For debugging purposes, the server MAY change the port on which to listen for newstyle negotiation, but this should not happen for production purposes.
+For debugging purposes, the server MAY change the port on which to listen for newstyle negotiation, but this SHOULD NOT happen for production purposes.

 The initial few exchanges in newstyle negotiation look as follows: